deleonab/Automating-Infrastructure-with-Terraform2/README.md

 ---
 ![Image of infrastructure](./images/tooling_project_16.png)

-### AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM
+ AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM
 ---

-### installed the following extentions for Terraform in VSCode
+I installed the following extentions for Terraform in VSCode

 -- Terraform Configuration

 --Hashicorp Syntax Highlighting